truenas/middleware/docs/userguide/freenas_intro.rst

 * A :ref:`Support Icon` has been added to the top menubar, providing a convenient method for reporting a bug or requesting a new feature.

-* The "Help" icon has been replaced by the :ref:`Documentation` icon, providing an offline version of the FreeNAS® User Guide (this documentation).
+* The "Help" icon has been replaced by the :ref:`Guide` icon, providing an offline version of the FreeNAS® User Guide (this documentation).

 * A warning message now occurs if you stop the iSCSI service when initiators are connected.
 Type :command:`ctladm islist` to determine the names of the connected initiators.